-The issuer has clearly outlined the environmental and social objectives associated with all environmental and social projects, which are coherent with international standards.
+The issuer has clearly outlined the environmental and social objectives associated with all environmental and social projects, and they are coherent with international standards.
 These objectives include climate change mitigation, climate change adaptation and access to essential services.
 All financed projects are relevant to the respective environmental and social objectives.

-Clarity of the expected benefits - BEST PRACTICES
+Clarity of expected benefits - BEST PRACTICES

-The environmental and social benefits are clearly identified and measured at project level.
+The Issuer has identified clear and measurable expected environmental and social benefits for all five eligible categories in its annual report.
 Relevant indicators include, for example, avoided carbon emissions (in tonnes of CO2 per year), the number of trees planted and hectares of green spaces created, and the number of social housing units created.
 For environmental projects, the issuer also reports social co-benefits, and for social projects, the issuer also reports environmental co-benefits.
 This provides a holistic view of the sustainability benefits of the financed projects.
-The issuer has reported that there has been no refinancing.
+The issuer has reported that there has been no refinancing and therefore, the disclosure of the look-back period is not relevant in this case.